TheAcharya/Airlift/README.md

 ### Pre-compiled Binary (Recommended)

-Download the latest release of the latest binary release [here](https://github.com/TheAcharya/airlift/releases).
+Download the latest release of the latest release [here](https://github.com/TheAcharya/airlift/releases).

 ### From source